SFC's Grow Local program offers Central Texas residents the knowledge and resources necessary to grow their own food.

 The J.P.’s Peace, Love, and Happiness Foundation Teaching Garden is SFC's home garden for classes, student field trips, tours, and drop-in visits.
 It offers hands-on demonstrations of sustainable food gardening as well as food growing techniques suited to Central Texas' hot, arid climate.

 Spread the Harvest is a unique, resource sharing program that reduces financial barriers to food gardening by providing local residents with free gardening materials, including plants, compost, seeds, and fertilizer.
-The program also seeks to alleviate hunger by encouraging gardeners to share their harvest with friends, neighbors and community members in need.
+The program also seeks to alleviate hunger by encouraging gardeners to share their harvest with friends, neighbors, and food pantries.